tfjmp/website/content/home/phd.md

 * Do not hesistate to get in touch to discuss specific details.
 * Funding amounts on the offer letter is a **guaranteed minimum**, do contact me to discuss the actual amount.
 * Apply for graduate accomodation as early as possible.
 Check the [information online](https://vancouver.housing.ubc.ca/getting-started/graduate-students/).

-## Contacting me

-Don't hesitate to contact me via [e-mail](mailto:tfjmp@cs.ubc.ca) if you have any questions or need further precision/information.
-If you are planning to apply, please, do so through the UBC system, if you select me as a potential supervisor in the online form, I will review your application.
-**I cannot process applications sent via e-mail** and I will not review application packages sent by e-mail.
-I do not process applications before the closing deadline (December 15th).
-Further, note that [Systopia](https://systopia.cs.ubc.ca/) receive several hundred applications every year, and it takes a non-trivial amount of time to review them carefully.
-We aim (but cannot guarantee) for all applicants to hear back from us by mid-April.